amrayman999/Service-Quality-Ai-based-System/README.md

 | **Sentiment Analysis**    | ARBERT      | 100k revs & glare dataset     | 96.0%        |
 | **Solution Generation**   | GPT, MT5    | Contextual solution dataset  | N/A          |

-- **Topic Classification**: Powered by the MARBERT model, optimized for Arabic tasks (F1 Score: 95.8%).
-- **Sentiment Analysis**: Utilizes ARBERT for accurate sentiment identification (F1 Score: 96%).
-- **Solution Generation**: Employs GPT and MT5 for contextual and actionable responses.

 ### 5. Deployment
 The system is deployed using a robust **Django framework**, providing:
 - A seamless **frontend** and **backend** experience.